Digital banking for business

 Facing both a sharp falloff in demand and a workforce urged to stay at home to keep family and loved ones safe, business owners scrambled for survival.
 Although government aid programs provided some relief, savvy leaders pivoted their businesses to meet new market demand.

-Frequently, the new business approaches demanded by COVID-19 relied on fourth industrial revolution technologies such as:
+Frequently, the new business approaches demanded by COVID-19 relied on Fourth Industrial Revolution technologies such as:

 As the economy gradually reopened and employees were welcomed back to the office, many small businesses had to incorporate new processes to the workplace, including: